 Instructions

-- Preheat oven to 450° F. Spray a 6-cup popover pan, six 6-ounce custard cups, or a standard muffin pan with cooking spray.
+- Preheat oven to 450°F. Spray a 6-cup popover pan (or six 6-ounce custard cups or ramekins, or a standard 12-cup muffin pan) with cooking spray.
 Take care to spray the cups and the area between the cups.
 Set aside.

-- In a medium bowl, beat eggs slightly.
-Beat in remaining ingredients just until smooth, taking care to not over mix.
+- In a medium bowl, whisk eggs slightly.
+Whisk in remaining ingredients just until smooth, taking care to not over mix.
 Mixture will be very thin and pourable, somewhat like heavy cream.

 Notes